neilbauman/SSCToolset/docs/development-charter.md

 # SSC Toolset – Development Charter

-This document defines the rules of development for the SSC Toolset project.
+Defines the rules of development for the SSC Toolset project.
-Goal: prevent project drift, ensure stable forward progress, and maintain reproducibility.
+**Goal:** maintain coherence, prevent drift, and ensure sustainable growth through verified green builds.

 ---

-## Principles
+## Core Principles

 1. **Green First, Grow Later**
    - Never merge broken code.
-Vercel build must be green before new features.
+   - Vercel build must be green before any new feature is accepted.

 2. **No Drift**
    - All changes must align with `project-overview.md`.
-   - If new ideas appear, log them in `future-enhancements.md`.
+   - New ideas go into `future-enhancements.md` — never directly into code.

 3. **Incremental Development**
-   - Favor small additive commits over whole-file rewrites.
+   - Small additive commits > full rewrites.
-   - Archive old files in `/archive/` if replacing.
+   - If replacing, move old files to `/archive/` for traceability.

-4. **Typed Interfaces**
+4. **Shared Typed Interfaces**
+   - Keep shared types in `/types/`:
-   - Shared types (`Country`, `AdminUnit`, `PopulationRow`, `GISLayer`) live in `/types`.
+     - `Country`, `AdminUnit`, `PopulationRow`, `GISLayer`, `DatasetVersion`, `DatasetJoin`.
-   - No ad-hoc redefinitions.
+   - No ad-hoc type redefinitions in pages.

-5. **Resilient Data Uploads**
+5. **Resilient Upload Workflows**
-   - Validate inputs, accept partial success, show user errors.
-   - Do not break the DB with invalid rows.
+   - CSV uploads must:
+     - Validate headers & required fields.
+     - Allow partial success and give row-level error feedback.
+     - Not break Supabase schema integrity.
+   - All uploads must create a version record first.

-6. **Versioning of Data**
+6. **Versioning Discipline**
+   - Each dataset (Admin, Population, GIS) has a `_versions` table.
+   - Only one version per dataset type can be active per country.
-   - Replace → archive as new version.
-Never destroy old data.
+   - Replacements archive older data.

-7. **Test Harness**
+   - Linked/Active datasets cannot be hard-deleted.

+7. **Testing & Verification**
    - Maintain sample datasets in `/tests/data/`.
-   - Use them to manually verify uploads/rendering after changes.
+   - Manual test each data upload and version selection for all dataset types.

 8. **Feature Flags**
-   - Hide incomplete features behind flags until stable.
+   - New or partial features hidden until validated and integrated into the workflow.

+9. **UI Consistency**
+   - All dataset pages (Admin, Population, GIS) use:
+     - Dataset version table with dropdown actions
+     - Upload, Edit, Delete, Template buttons
+     - DatasetHealth and record tables
+   - Styling follows GSC Red and Tailwind; no shadcn/ui.

 ---

-## Workflow
+## Workflow Rules

-1. Spec → Branch → Implement increment → Upload sample → Verify green build → Merge.
+1. **Branch → Implement → Test → Verify green build → Merge**
-2. Do not bypass `development-charter.md`.
+2. **Never bypass `development-charter.md`**
+3. Each commit should move the app forward, not sideways.

+---

+## Thread Transition
+When starting a new ChatGPT thread:
+- Attach this charter.
+- Paste the “Next Thread Prompt” from below to ensure full project continuity.